 General MBA Curriculum

-General studies MBA programs have different application requirements, graduation processes, credit requirements, and in-person components.
-Additionally, each program requires unique coursework that explores various business administration concepts.
-For example, one program may emphasize research processes, while another may focus on the impact of globalization.
-However, the courses below are common among general MBA programs.
+General studies MBA programs apply different application requirements, graduation processes, credit requirements, and in-person components.
+Additionally, each program requires unique courses that explore various business administration concepts.

 What Can You Do With a General MBA?